Coed, independent, PK3-12th grade school in St. Petersburg, Florida.

 • Interdisciplinary, grade-level teaching teams provide a stimulating and integrated course of study.

-• Our advisory program provides every student with a faculty advisor who becomes their point person for academic, social and emotional issues.
+• An advisory program provides every student with a faculty advisor who becomes their point person for academic, social and emotional issues.

 • Students are respected for their differences, and encouraged to explore new activities in a welcoming, non-judgmental environment.